UCAS code: A100

 The location of study will be our South Kensington campus, and your studies will take you off campus at various points in each academic year.

-You can expect to complete attachments at the below list of teaching hospitals, which is provided as a guide:
+You can expect to complete attachments at the below list of teaching hospitals, provided as a guide:

 - Chelsea and Westminster Hospital